cosmos/cosmos-sdk/collections/docs/07-indexed-map.md

 # IndexedMap

-`collections.IndexedMap` is a collection that uses under the hood a `collections.Map`, and has a struct which contains the indexes that we need to define.
+`collections.IndexedMap` is a collection that uses under the hood a `collections.Map`, and has a struct, which contains the indexes that we need to define.

 # Example